bradgwest/paap/write/paper.md

 To obtain the final dataset used in this work, we scraped the Christie's website for all auctions that consisted primarily of artwork in two dimensional mediums.
-Left with a set of nearly $300$ thousand works of art, we chose the top $50$ most prolific artists and, randomly selecting $250$ works of art for each artist, we hand curated the dataset to exclude intermediate sketches and sculptures.
+Left with a set of nearly $300,000$ works of art, we chose the top $50$ most prolific artists and, randomly selecting $250$ works of art for each artist, we hand curated the dataset to exclude intermediate sketches and sculptures.